AI Architecture & Infrastructure

 Atomic deployment: Either the complete configuration deploys successfully, or nothing changes.
 No partial states.

 Instant rollback: Rolling back means pointing to a previous manifest.
-All artifacts still exist because they're immutable.
+All artefacts still exist because they're immutable.

 Reproducible debugging: Given a manifest and an input, you can reproduce exactly what happened.
 No 'it works differently now.'